slott56/Stingray-Reader/source/sheet.rst

     "occurs" by to construct the proper dimensionality of an attribute.

     It also means getting all of the values to create a tuple or nested tuple-of-tuple structure for the various dimensions.
+Eager processing isn't going to work out well.

 -   The :py:class:`schema.Attribute.index` method
     selects data from the row in the workbook.
 This applies the indices to the Attribute to compute the required offset into the source data.

+    We're constrained by the laziness requirement of COBOL to lean toward the this implementation.

 ..  py:class:: LazyRow